-We will be discussing the following points:
+We will be exploring answers to the following questions:

 What is a Notice to Owner/Notice to Contractor in the state of Florida?

-If you are not contracted directly with the owner of a property, you must send a Notice to Owner to secure your lien rights.
+However, if you are not contracted directly with the owner of a property, you must send a Notice to Owner to secure your lien rights.

-Who is Required to Send a Notice to Owner on Public Projects?
+Who is Required to send a Notice to Owner on public projects?

 Think of it as working with the owner of the property.
 The owner knows who you are on a public project that is bonded.
 The general contractor hired you directly, so if you are looking to get paid, and the general contractor holds the bond, then you go after that bond.

-So let us say that your city hires a general contractor who hires a subcontractor, who then hires you.
+Let’s say that your city hires a general contractor who hires a subcontractor, who then hires you.
 In this situation, you would be required to send a Notice to Owner.